-Command line

-Specify the command line for executing the external tool.

-Specify the name for the output files from the external tool.

-Additional input files

-Specify any additional files to be used by the external tool during the build process.
+Command line Specify the command line for executing the external tool.
+Output files Specify the name for the output files from the external tool.
+Additional input files Specify any additional files to be used by the external tool during the build process.
 If these additional input files, dependency files, are modified, the need for a rebuild is detected.

-Run this tool before all other tools

-Forces the specified custom build tool to be run before all other tools.
-This can be useful for some tools after a clean command has been executed or when running the tool for the first time, typically to solve errors caused by unknown build dependencies.
-For example, if the tool produces a header file (h), and this option is not used, the source file cannot include the header file before it has been generated.
+Build order Specify where in the build process to execute the external tool.
+Choose between: Automatic (based on input and output) The time of execution will be calculated automatically by the build engine.
+Run before compiling/assembling The tool will be executed before the compiler or assembler.
+Run before linking The tool will be executed after the compiler or assembler, but before the linker.